PJ Media: History

 PJ Media was founded as Pajamas Media in 2004 by Charles Johnson, the blogger behind Little Green Footballs, and screenwriter and producer Roger L. Simon, after Johnson's contribution to the Killian documents controversy investigation in 2004, in which he helped lead to the retraction of a 60 Minutes story critical of President George W. Bush's service in the Air National Guard and Dan Rather's resignation from CBS News.
 Johnson and Simon set out to challenge the mainstream media with a network of citizen-journalists.
 The network was primarily made up of conservatives and libertarians.
 The network's original name was derived from a dismissive comment made by former CBS news executive Jonathan Klein during the 2004 Killian documents affair: "You couldn't have a starker contrast between the multiple layers of checks and balances at 60 Minutes and a guy sitting in his living room in his pajamas."

 Pajamas Media received venture capital funding on 14 November 2005.
 Pajamas used this funding for its operations and marketing while expanding its news and opinion coverage.
 Investors in this round of financing included Aubrey Chernick, an angel investor and technology entrepreneur, James Koshland, a venture capitalist, and a partnership formed by DLA Piper Rudnick Gray Cary.
 It rebranded as Open Source Media shortly thereafter and had a launch party that included a keynote address by former New York Times journalist Judith Miller, presentations from John Podhoretz of Commentary magazine, Andrew Breitbart, Elizabeth Hayt of the New York Times, David Corn of The Nation and others.
 Less than a week after its official launch Open Source Media changed its name back to Pajamas Media after discovering that Public Radio International distributed a radio show called Open Source produced by Open Source Media, Inc.

 Johnson and Pajamas split in 2007 by mutual agreement; Johnson's stake was bought out.
 In October 2011, Pajamas Media changed its name to PJ Media.
 In September 2013, former congressman Allen West left PJ Media after he had an altercation with a female staffer and allegedly called her a "Jewish American princess".
 West denied being fired and said he left voluntarily.

 False claims

 In August 2018, PJ Media published an article by then supervising editor Paula Bolyard, claiming that Google was manipulating its algorithm to prioritize left-leaning news outlets in their coverage of President Trump.
 Bolyard acknowledged that her study was "not scientific", although she did conclude that "the results suggest a pattern of bias against right-leaning content."
-Fact checkers at PolitiFact rated this claim false.
+PolitiFact rated this claim as false.